stanford-cs324/winter2022/index.md

 **Where**: Class will by default be in person at [200-002](https://goo.gl/maps/8ADRSg7nJ9xZC2Zd7) (History Corner).
 The first two weeks will be remote (in accordance with University policies);
-Zoom information will be posted on Canvas.
+[Zoom information](https://canvas.stanford.edu/courses/149841/external_tools/5384) is posted on Canvas.

 **When**: Class is Mondays and Wednesdays 3:15-4:45pm PST.